 A number of onions that were processed created two 1 quart jars.
 To seal them, I just put in an oxygen absorber and close the lid tight.

-As I’m just about out of oxygen absorbers, and I think I might buy a jar sealing kit for my food saver.
+As I’m just about out of oxygen absorbers, and I think I might buy a jar sealing kit (Amazon) for my food saver.

 These onions last for years as long as there is no moisture left in them.

 They are great for…

 - Meat rubs